martinsson/BugsZero-Kata/README.md

 ## Advanced
 If you'e already accustomed this thinking this way, have a look at [instructions-advanced.md](https://github.com/martinsson/BugsZero-Kata/blob/master/instructions-advanced.md)

+## Solutions
+You can look at the proposed solutions.
+They come in the form of branches prefixed by *solutions_*.
+They come in various languages and are only addressing a single problem at once.
+Why?
+Because SRP :)

 ## Next steps
 Go use this on some other code base, like your project!